anthropogenicO/anthropogenicO/README.md

 - 🤝 I’m looking for help with **a lot of thing tbh**

--  All of my projects are available at [mridulhasan.pages.dev](mridulhasan.pages.dev)
+-  All of my projects are available at [mrhio :D](mridul.sopdad.com)

-- 📝 I regularly write articles on [writewhileislepp](writewhileislepp)
+- 📝 I regularly write articles on [writewhileislepp](www.writewhileislepp.vercel.app)

 -  Ask me about **anything:D**

 -  How to reach me **heheo1950@gmail.com**

--  Know about my experiences [https://drive.google.com/file/d/1z9Ur_u3szviWFSz_M5wxuaOQPnzPja0Z/view?usp=sharing](https://drive.google.com/file/d/1z9Ur_u3szviWFSz_M5wxuaOQPnzPja0Z/view?usp=sharing)
+-  Know about my experiences [resume](https://drive.google.com/file/d/1z9Ur_u3szviWFSz_M5wxuaOQPnzPja0Z/view?usp=sharing)

 - ⚡ Fun fact **Iam a Lego**